harbya/data_granularity/README.md

 so basically we lost the previous address of our customer.

- But if instead the keep the change into the history table:
+ But if instead the keep the change into the history table by inserting a new row:

 ```
 ID FIRSTNAME LASTNAME MARITAL EDUCATION JOBTITLE POSTCODE ADDRESS                     UPDATED_TIME